di3goleite/origin-assignment/backend/README.md

 ## Available Scripts

-In the project directory, you can run:
+In this app directory, you can run:

 ### `npm start`